Current Status: Normal

 Watershed Conditions Statement – Water Safety: High flows, unsafe banks, melting ice, or other factors could be dangerous for recreational users such as anglers, canoeists, hikers, children, pets, and others.
-Flooding is not expected
+Flooding is not expected.

-Watershed Conditions Statement – Flood Outlook: Early notice of the potential for flooding based on weather forecasts calling for heavy rain, snow melt, high wind, or other conditions that could lead to high runoff and cause ice jams, lakeshore flooding, or erosion.
+Watershed Conditions Statement – Flood Outlook: Early notice of the potential for flooding based on weather forecasts calling for heavy rain, snow melt, high wind, or other conditions that could lead to high runoff and/or cause ice jams.

 Flood Warning: Flooding is imminent or already occurring in specific watercourses or municipalities.
 Municipalities and individuals should take action to deal with flood conditions.
 This may include road closures and evacuations.

 Flood Forecasting and Operations Program

 Conservation Halton provides a flood forecasting and operations program to reduce the risk of property damage and loss of life due to flooding.
 When flooding is possible or about to occur, Conservation Halton issues flood messages to municipal officials, emergency medical services, police, school boards and media.
 It is the responsibility of municipal officials to warn local residents.